Franceshe/MIT6.824_DistributedSystem/key_concepts/Distri_for_fun_01.md

 ...2.
 When adding new machines, we have to use distributed algorithm to efficient ly copy datas around and coordinate computation tasks.
 At minimum cost.

-* Focus in this text:
+#### Focus in this text:
-...*. disributed programming and system in DATA CENTERS.
+...* disributed programming and system in DATA CENTERS.
-...*.
-Explore the system design space rather than optimization specific design.
+...* Explore the system design space rather than optimization specific design.

 #### Goal: achieve Scalability and ...
-1. Scalability: how to dealt with size issue? a more formal definition:is the ability of a system, network, or process, to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth.
+* Scalability: how to dealt with size issue? a more formal definition:is the ability of a system, network, or process, to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth.
-..* About size scalability, geographic scalability, admin scalability.
+* About size scalability, geographic scalability, admin scalability.
-..* Two relevant aspects:
+* Two relevant aspects:
-..* Performance (and latency):
+...
+Performance (and latency):
-...Performance is characterized by the amount of useful work accomplished by a computer system compared to the time and resources used.
+...
+Performance is characterized by the amount of useful work accomplished by a computer system compared to the time and resources used.
 Which means to achive: